BobrovM/data_engineering_general/step_02_hadoop_map_reduce/README.md

 1. Make a code which Maps and Reduces the data from **STEP 1**
 2. Enrich the data with additional data from TNVED3
 3. Test locally
 4. Run on Hadoop YARN.
-(Right now issues with the decoding the cp866 with stdin.reconfigure in Hadoop)

 The contains are: